NEA, CTA, UCLA & Stanford BIPOC Cohorts

 Certification Support Services include:

-• Regular online community-building, mentoring, and support facilitated by National Board Certified teachers of color
+• Regular online community-building, mentoring, and support facilitated by National Board Certified teachers

-• Online certification support group, including regular opportunities to work with a group of educators and a National Board Certified facilitator in your content area and gradespan.
+• Online certification support group, including regular opportunities to work with a group of educators and a National Board Certified facilitator in your content area and grade span.

 • Asynchronous materials and resources designed specifically for candidates